paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 Scipy conference and Euroscipy).

-- Organization of a workshop with participants of this project and core-developers of other Python libraries to present the results obtained.
+- Organization of a workshop with participants of this project and core-developers of other Python libraries to present the obtained results.
 We will also invite to this workshop people involved in the HPy project (PyPy, Numpy, Cython).